Will Winona Health accept my insurance?

 What if I can’t pay my balance in full?

 Account balances upon receipt of your statement.
 If you are unable to pay, in full, by that date, you should contact the business office to make payment arrangements.
-If you feel you are unable to pay for all or part of the healthcare you receive from Winona Health, we encourage you to apply for charity care.
+If you feel you are unable to pay for all or part of the healthcare you receive from Winona Health, we encourage you to apply for uncompensated care.

 What do I do if I need a copy of my charges?